 Ceiling of the train shed, Saint Pancras

 And you can visit his grave in Saint Enodoc’s churchyard in Trebetherick, Cornwall.
-Both St. Enodoc and Trebetherick, where he had spent childhood holidays, and where he later owned a house, feature in his poems.
+Both St. Enodoc and Trebetherick, where he had spent childhood holidays, feature in his poems.

 The fine lettering and decoration on the black slate are the work of the stone mason Simon Verity.
-In his introduction to English Parish Churches Betjeman contrasted the elegance of the stone carver’s craft, the deep cut letters in local stone, which were ubiquitous until the middle of the nineteenth century, with modern “machine made letters inserted into white Italian marble.”
+In his introduction to English Parish Churches Betjeman praised the elegance of the stone carver’s craft, ubiquitous in graveyards until the middle of the nineteenth century, with letters and decoration deep cut into local stone.
+Sadly he contrasted it with the modern “machine made letters inserted into white Italian marble.”

 John Betjeman’s grave, Saint Enodoc